tiet-ucs505/lab-assignments/README.md

 contributing a total sum of 15 marks towards your Lab Evaluation.
-For each assignment a candidate is provided with a problem statement and starter code (or stater template) in github repository.
+For each assignment a candidate is provided with a problem statement and starter code (or starter template) in github repository.
 [Fork the repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) to get started with the assignment.  **Update your identity first**, and further follow instructions to